paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 **(i) Implementation plans** A State applying for a grant under this subchapter shall—

-(1) develop an implementation plan in consultation with the entities listed in subsection (c)(2), that identifies how the State will use the funds awarded under this subchapter, including how the State will meet the requirements of subsection (c)(5); and
+(1) develop an implementation plan in consultation with the entities listed in subsection (c)(2), that identifies how the State will use the funds awarded under this subchapter, including how the State will meet the requirements of subsection (c)(5) and the requirements under [section 12291(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section12291/b&num=0&edition=prelim), as applicable; and

 (2) submit to the Attorney General—